GrossfieldLab/loos/README.md

 can be found using semantic versioning (e.g. release-2.3.1, release-2.3.0, ...)

 For help with installing LOOS, please see the INSTALL file.
+For more details about what has changed in LOOS, see the ChangeLog file.

 ### RELEASE 2.3.1